 Master’s degree students must complete at least 30 hours of coursework, for which they receive a grade, in order to receive the master’s degree.
 If the student fulfills that requirement entirely with coursework, no further action is needed.
 The student may still complete a thesis at their discretion and following the guidelines of their department or program.
 Departments may still require a thesis to complete the master’s degree, even if the student has 30 hours, provided the requirement is documented in the university course catalog.

 If a student intends to take only 24 hours of coursework and complete a thesis to fulfill the requirements of their degree, the thesis must be graded.
 The student must enroll in 6 hours of graded thesis credit.
 The student may be graded on a Satisfactory/Unsatisfactory scale.

 (numbers in parentheses are Tulane courses satisfying each requirement)

-Advanced Mathematics * *Introductory Biostatistics (BIOS 6030) will not count towards the Advanced Mathematics requirement 3 credits
+*Introductory Biostatistics (BIOS 6030) will not count towards the Advanced Mathematics requirement

 30 credits required for graduation (Thesis: 24 credits)

-MS students are typically self-funded, and tuition is charged at 50% of the undergraduate rate.
-Some MS students may be eligible for various 3rd party scholarships or fellowships; students are encouraged to seek out and apply for these opportunities.
+Some masters students may be eligible for various 3rd party scholarships or fellowships; students are encouraged to seek out and apply for these opportunities.